 Hearing dogs come in all sizes, though mainly we select medium to large size candidates.
 As hearing dogs alert by touching, or nudging the person and then leading them to the source of the sound, they need to be a manageable size.
 Therefore, we do not generally select dogs over 65 pounds due to the execution of their alerting tasks.

 Can I pick what breed of hearing dog I receive?

-IHDI trainers consider the best prospective matches for clients based on lifestyle, environment, and other important factors.
-Applicants are able to state limited preferences, such as size and activity level, and those are also taken into account.
+IHDI trainers consider the best prospective matches for clients based on lifestyle, environment, and other vital factors.
+Clients can state limited preferences, such as size and activity level, which are considered when matching.

-Hearing Dogs are placed at no cost to clients.
-International Hearing Dog's cost to house, train, and place one dog is $15,000.
-This expense is paid for through the kindness of individuals and service clubs, foundation grants, and IHDI fundraising activities, such as Silent Partner sponsorships, our annual Walk, Run, Wag 5k, silent auctions, and other smaller events and partnerships.
+Hearing dogs are placed at no cost to clients.
+IHDI's cost to select, care for during training, train, and match one dog is $20,000.
+This expense is offset through the support of individuals, service clubs, foundations, sponsorships and IHDI fundraising events and campaigns.

-Yes, most of the time, thanks to the Americans with Disabilities Act (ADA) passed in 1990.
+Not everywhere, but most places thanks to the Americans with Disabilities Act (ADA) passed in 1990.
 The ADA guarantees a blind, d/Deaf, or physically disabled person the legal right to be accompanied by a service animal in all areas open to the general public.

 Service animal means any guide dog, signal dog, or animal individually trained to do work or perform tasks for the benefit of an individual with a disability, including but not limited to: